paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/methods.md

 ```
 ````

 An advantage of Bayesian networks for system reliability estimation is the fact that it allows to merge knowledge of diverse natures in one model: data from feedback experience, experts’ judgment (express through logical rules, equations or subjective probabilities), the behaviour of the studied system (functional and dysfunctional analysis) and observations.
-Moreover, Bayesian network allow the explicit representation of dependencies between failures and establish cause effect relationships between the influencing factors {cite:t}`sys-Weber2012OverviewOB`.
-Dependent events can be found in reliability analysis in the following cases {cite:t}`sys-bayesian-networks`:
+Moreover, Bayesian network allow the explicit representation of dependencies between failures and establish cause effect relationships between the influencing factors {cite:p}`sys-Weber2012OverviewOB`.
+Dependent events can be found in reliability analysis in the following cases {cite:p}`sys-bayesian-networks`:

 - **Common causes**.
 Failure of multiple items occurring from a single cause that is common to all of them.
 Thus, under these conditions, component failures are no longer independent.
 See also {numref}`syst_4_7`.
 - **Mutually exclusive primary events**.
 Consider the basic events: “switch fails to close” and “switch fails to open”.
 These two basic events are mutually exclusive, i.e., the occurrence of one basic event precludes another.
 Thus, the occurrence of one event is not independent from the occurrence of another event when basic events are mutually exclusive.